twada/coverlay.el/README.md

 This command is bound to "C-c lg" by default.

+Coverage information about all files included in the coverage file can be displayed in a list.

+    M-x coverlay-display-stats

+This command is bound to "C-c ls" by default.

 You can also manually toggle the overlays in the current buffer.

     M-x coverlay-toggle-overlays